 George Clooney, who took on the role of Danny Ocean in the 2001 Ocean’s Eleven remake, was born on May 6, 1961, in Lexington, Kentucky.
 He began his acting career on television, with supporting roles on the popular sitcoms The Facts of Life and Roseanne and the drama Sisters, as well as single episodes of such programs as The Golden Girls and Murder, She Wrote.
 Clooney first achieved star status with his role as Dr. Doug Ross on the prime-time medical drama ER, which debuted in 1994.
 By the time he left ER in 1999, Clooney had appeared in such movies as Batman & Robin (1997), Out of Sight (1998), which marked the first time Clooney worked with Soderbergh, his frequent future collaborator; and Three Kings (1999).
 Clooney went on to starring roles in The Perfect Storm (2000), O Brother, Where Art Thou?
 (2000) and Ocean’s Eleven.

 Clooney won his first Academy Award, in the Best Supporting Actor category, for his role in Syriana (2005), a complex thriller about the oil industry.
-That same year, he received Best Director and Best Screenplay Oscar nominations for Good Night, and Good Luck (2005), about the 1950s TV newsman Edward R. Murrow and his conflict with the anti-Communist U.S. Senator Eugene McCarthy.
-Clooney received his first Best Actor Oscar nomination for his performance in the title role of 2007’s legal thriller Michael Clayton.
+That same year, he received Best Director and Best Screenplay Oscar nominations for Good Night, and Good Luck (2005), about the 1950s TV newsman Edward R. Murrow and his conflict with the anti-Communist U.S. Senator Joseph McCarthy.
+He's since starred in many more highly acclaimed films.